pepega007xd/slplugin/bp/main.typ

 Because all other conditions are considered nondeterministic (see @conditions), the analysis will include the possibility of the number of loop iteations being zero.
 This means that the state after the loop will contain a formula describing the list having zero length.
 The problem is that the code below the loop will rightfully assume the list has non-zero length, accessing n-th node in the list without checking that the pointer to it is not `NULL`.
 The analysis will then detect a potential invalid dereference, and because a nondeterministic condition had been reached, it will return an unknown result.

 The solution to this is to run an analysis of integer values on the program and statically determine the number of iterations over the loop.
-Integrating analysis of integer values into the dataflow pass itself would be a large change to the project late in development, so it was decided to use the _Semantic constant folding_ (SCF) plugin @scf_plugin shipped with Frama-c, which in turn uses the Eva @eva_user_manual plugin for value analysis.
+Integrating analysis of integer values into the dataflow pass itself would be a large change to the project late in development, so it was decided to use the _Semantic constant folding_ (SCF) plugin @scf_plugin shipped with Frama-c, which in turn uses the EVA @eva_user_manual plugin for value analysis.
 This is used in combination with Frama-C's loop unrolling setting `ulevel` to unroll a few iterations of every loop.
 This preprocessing pass will produce roughly the following code when used with setting `-ulevel=2`:

 ```c
 int len = 5;